 Drums - Jerry

-After a few changes in line, the remnants of the band formerly known as Cola Koala evolved into Shedhead in 2017 and they are now moving into the musical big league.
+After a few changes in line-up, the remnants of the band formerly known as Cola Koala evolved into Shedhead in 2017 and they are now moving into the musical big league.

 Their guitar-driven Indie rock shows clear influences of Violent Soho and The Smith Street Band, but Shedhead are writing awesome songs and their sound is all their own.

-With a new drummer joining in 2018 to replace the outgoing Paddy Conn (we'll miss you Paddy), Shedhead are a band to watch on the Perth local scene.
+With a new drummer joining in early 2018, Shedhead are a band to watch on the Perth local scene.
 They launch their debut single Awkward Smile in June.

 Drums - Ollie